• Skip to main content

 This blog will explain what impulse buying is and what effects it has on consumer behavior.

 Impulse buying is when a customer buys something without thinking about it first.
-It happens when a product or message is well advertised or promoted.
-Impulse buyers buy things without planning to because they rely on feelings that make them feel the need to buy.
+It happens when a product or message is well-advertised or promoted.
+Impulse buyers buy things without planning to because they rely on feelings that make them need to buy.

 A consumer desires to make last-minute purchases of products and services.
 When a buyer makes impulsive purchases, sentiments and emotions often drive them.